FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 • A player may be unavailable all season

-How to avoid it: Think in terms of league balance, not global ownership.
-You are playing against specific managers, not the overall market.
+How to avoid it: You're playing against specific managers.
+Think about your league, not the overall market.

 5) Burning Waiver Priority on Short-Term Hype

-How to avoid it: Use waiver priority only for season-long value — not short-term noise.
+How to avoid it: Save waiver priority for season-long value.

 6) Neglecting Bench Structure

-Many managers ignore the bench entirely.
+Many managers ignore the bench.
 In Draft, that's dangerous because:

 • Automatic substitutions are frequent